apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures are little changed ahead of Fed's rate decision, consumer inflation data: Live updates**
+**Spread of tiger mosquito behind rise of dengue fever in Europe**

-You can read more about it [here](https://www.cnbc.com/2024/06/11/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.bbc.com/news/articles/ce5520m6x2go).

 ## Requirements
 - Python 3.8